 My research has been focused on understanding factors that influence the development and course of IBD, primarily to develop therapeutic approaches to optimize and personalize treatments that improve short and long-term treatment outcomes.

-I have been engaged in numerous clinical trials regarding new drugs for IBD, including a variety of delivery systems for mesalamine, an anti-inflamatory drug, non-systemic corticosteroids, optimizing immunesuppressives including thiopurines and methotrexate, in addition to iologic agents including infliximab, adalimumab, certolizumab, golimumab, natalizumab, and vedolizumab.
-I also have clinical trials on treatments for severe colitis including cyclosproine.
+I have been engaged in numerous clinical trials regarding new drugs for IBD, including a variety of delivery systems for mesalamine, an anti-inflammatory drug, non-systemic corticosteroids, optimizing immunosuppressives including thiopurines and methotrexate, in addition to biologic agents including infliximab, adalimumab, certolizumab, golimumab, natalizumab, and vedolizumab.
+I also have clinical trials on treatments for severe colitis including cyclosporine.

 What is the ultimate goal of your research?

 The goal of my research is to improve the care for patients with ulcerative colitis and Crohn’s disease.
 My research has been instrumental in developing and expanding treatment guidelines for ulcerative colitis and Crohn’s disease.

 What types of collaborations are you engaged in across campus?

 My collaborations have been with both basic researchers to translate bench-to-bedside and bedside-to-bench discoveries as well to develop treatment algorithms with national and international multi-institutional clinical trials.